pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 - gitops

 social:
-  twitter: "Pulumi in a Cloud Native World: See how Pulumi fits into the Cloud Native landscape and how several CNCF projects can be combined with Pulumi to create a standardized GitOps stack. #GitOps #Kubernetes #ArgoCD #Pulumi #Backstage"
+  twitter: "Pulumi in a Cloud Native World: See how Pulumi fits into the Cloud Native landscape and how several CNCF projects can be combined with Pulumi to create an internal developer platform. #GitOps #Kubernetes #ArgoCD #Pulumi #Backstage"
   linkedin: |
     See how well Pulumi plays with other CNCF projects in a Cloud Native world.
-Learn how I combined following projects to create a standardized GitOps stack:
+Learn how we combined several CNCF projects with Pulumi to create an internal developer platform.
     - Kubernetes
     - External Secrets Operator
     - Backstage
     - Argo CD
     - Pulumi

-    Learn how it can help you streamline your software delivery process by using standard tools and practices across your infrastructure projects.

-    This helps reduce the time required to establish development and production environments from months to minutes. #GitOps #Kubernetes #ArgoCD #Pulumi #Backstage
+    Read about the benefits and challenges of this approach and how it can help you to build an internal developer platform from scratch.
 ---

 In today's complex digital landscape, organizations are increasingly turning to [platform engineering](https://www.pulumi.com/what-is/what-is-platform-engineering/) to optimise their software delivery processes and maximize efficiency.
 The growing complexity of modern applications, coupled with the need for rapid, secure, and scalable deployments, has created a pressing demand for robust Internal Developer Platforms (IDPs).